 Grinding coffee beans by hand may sound like hard work.
-But for anyone who enjoys the ritual of preparing coffee, or appreciates the entire bean to cup journey, a coffee grinder is a rewarding and educational investment.
+But for anyone who enjoys the ritual of preparing coffee, or appreciates the entire bean to cup journey, a hand operated coffee grinder is a rewarding investment.

 Quite frankly, once you know how much better your daily cup of coffee tastes when brewed with freshly ground coffee beans, there is no turning back.

 To help you choose the best manual coffee grinder, we delve into what makes a great hand coffee grinder and share our top picks.